How to shrink C drive in Windows Server 2016?

 To shrink partition C in Windows Server 2016, you may use either Windows built-in utility or 3rd-party software.
 Windows built-in Disk Management has “Shrink Volume” function to decrease partition size.
 However, it cannot shrink C drive in some cases.
 In this article, I’ll introduce how to shrink C drive in Windows Server 2016 with Disk Management and safe partition software.

 Shrink C drive in Server 2016 Disk Management

-Step 1: Right click Windows on bottom left and select Disk Management.
+Step 1: Right click Windows on bottom left and then click Disk Management.

-Click Shrink to proceed, C drive shrank in a short time.
+In general, C drive will be shrunk in a short time.

-Step 2: In the pop-up window, drag either left or right border to shrink, if you drag right border leftwards, the Unallocated space will be created behind C drive.
+Step 2: In the pop-up window, drag either left or right border to the other side.
+If you drag right border leftwards, Unallocated space will be made on the right side.

 Step 3: Press Apply on top left to execute.

 Options after shrinking C: drive

 Step 1: Right click the Unallocated space, and select “Create Volume“.

 Step 2: Click OK to use entire Unallocated space and all default settings, or do advanced operations: